imagings/Data-201/Markdown-Exercise.md

 3. Added this Markdown file
 4. Committed the changes

-### Unordered List — Tools I'm Learning This Semester
+### Unordered List: Tools I'm Learning This Semester

 - Git and GitHub
 - Markdown